mitTransportAnalyst/documentation-of-geojson-files/README.md

 ### Requirement for each files
 - **(1) lines**:

--- geojson for lines.
+-- [Geojson for lines](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/lines.geojson).
 Each line has a unique id.

 -- the json file which include the style for each line id.
 For example, "A" is the line id.
 ```javascript